 Please sign your proposal.
 Failure to do so will automatically disqualify your submission.

-Please re-visit the Electronic State Business Daily website at: http://esbd.cpa.state.tx.us or the TSTC Procurement website at: prior to proposal closing should any addenda be posted that becomes part of the submission package.
+Please re-visit the Electronic State Business Daily website at: http://esbd.cpa.state.tx.us prior to proposal closing should any addenda be posted that becomes part of the submission package.

 Award: